fkanedev/fkctp-django-Car-Dealerships-ma-ci-tdd-ui/README.md

 - **SQLite**: A lightweight, disk-based database used for local development.

 ### Cloud Platforms
-- **IBM Cloud**: Used for hosting the application, database management with Cloudant, and deployment using Cloud Foundry.
+- **IBM Cloud**: Used for cloud functions (serverless computing), database management with Cloudant, and deployment using Cloud Foundry.

 ## 3. Installation and Configuration <a name="installation-and-configuration"></a>

 ### Prerequisites
-Before setting up the project, ensure that you have the following installed on your local machine:
+Before setting up the project,
+- Ensure that you have the following installed on your local machine:
    - **Python 3.x**: The latest version of Python.
    - **Pip**: Python's package installer.
+- Sign up for IBM Cloud Lite account and create a Watson Natural Language Understanding service.

 ### Installation Steps
 1. **Clone the repository**: